FugroRoames/CutPursuit.jl/README.md

 # Cut Pursuit

-A Julia wrapper around the L0-cut pursuit algorithms
+A Julia wrapper around the L0-cut pursuit algorithms.

+See here for the c++ implementation https://github.com/loicland/cut-pursuit

 ## Getting started